kukymbr/tgnotifier/README.md

 ## TODO

-- [ ] Add users IDs to the config file to mention people in messages in format `@username`.
+- [x] Add users' IDs to the config file to mention people in messages in format `@username`.

 ## License